{{ result.summaryTitle }}

 Worked Examples:

-An export retry story can use account admin as the role, retry failed account exports from the export history as the goal, and recover billing reports without contacting support as the benefit.
-Three acceptance checks plus three boundary checks produce six criteria, with IDs such as US-01 through US-06.
-With P1 and a 3 point estimate, Story Card should read as ready for grooming unless the team adds risk details that need review.
+Use Retry failed account exports as the title, account admin as the role, retry failed account exports from the export history as the goal, and recover billing reports without contacting support as the benefit.
+Three acceptance checks and three boundary checks produce six generated criteria before any optional quality rows.

-A large reporting story with a 21 point estimate and 14 generated criteria should show a size failure.
-The Small row points toward splitting the work before sprint planning, even if the role, goal, benefit, and criteria are all present.
-Split by user-visible value, such as retry history first and bulk retry controls later, rather than splitting only by technical task.
+A reporting story with a 21 point estimate and 14 generated criteria triggers a size failure.
+Split by user-visible value, such as report history first and bulk retry actions later, instead of carrying one large story into planning.

 FAQ:

-Why is the Story Card copy action disabled?
+Why is the Story Card copy button disabled?

-Required input is missing.
-Fill User role, User goal, User benefit, and at least one Acceptance checks line until the warning alert clears.
+A required input is missing.
+Fill User role, User goal, User benefit, and at least one Acceptance checks line until the warning clears.

-Use Boundary checks for cases where the story should block, explain, recover, or refuse an action, such as missing permission, duplicate requests, invalid state, expired retention, or unavailable data.
+Use boundary checks for cases where the product should block, explain, recover, or refuse an action, such as missing permission, duplicate requests, invalid state, expired retention, unavailable data, or retry failure.

-The draft contains a word from the built-in vague-term check, such as fast, secure, intuitive, or better.
+The draft includes a vague word such as fast, secure, intuitive, better, easy, or user-friendly.
 Replace it with a visible state, exact message, threshold, response field, or measurable outcome.

 Glossary: